Part 1: INTRODUCTION

-With the arrival of Sunshine in Ireland in 1980 (not the ball in the sky I hasten to add – we’re sill waiting for that to arrive), and with Radio Nova following a year later, full-time, professional, independent radio stations had arrived and the ’80s exploded into a golden age of broadcast radio the likes of which had never been heard before anywhere on the planet.
+Robbie Robinson and Chris Cary brought Sunshine to Ireland in 1980 (not the ball in the sky I hasten to add – we’re still waiting for that to arrive), and with Radio Nova launched by Chris Cary going it alone a year later, full-time, professional, independent radio stations had arrived with a crash and a bang and the ’80s exploded into a golden age of broadcast radio the likes of which had never been heard before anywhere on the planet.

 It seemed that the government had silently acknowledged that the ‘problem’ grew from lack of choice but the promised new legislation always seemed to be pending and, of course, the stations were still breaking the law.